MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-publish-overview.md

 ---
 title: Overview - Distribute your app
-description: Describes the options for publishing your Microsoft Teams app. ms.topic: conceptual
+description: Describes the options for publishing your Microsoft Teams app, uploading your app, and GCC. ms.topic: conceptual
 author: KirtiPereira
 ms.author: surbhigupta